Authentication protocol: DIAMETER

 Diameter (protocol) evolved from RADIUS and involves many improvements such as usage of more reliable TCP or SCTP transport protocol and higher security thanks to TLS.

 Other

 Kerberos (protocol)

 Kerberos is a centralized network authentication system developed at MIT and available as a free implementation from MIT but also in many commercial products.
 It is the default authentication method in Windows 2000 and later.
 The authentication process itself is much more complicated than in the previous protocols - Kerberos uses symmetric key cryptography, requires a trusted third party and can use public-key cryptography during certain phases of authentication if need be.

+Emerging technologies in authentication protocols

+Recent research in authentication protocols highlights advancements aimed at securing resource-constrained environments such as the Industrial Internet of Things (IoT).
+These modern protocols employ advanced cryptographic techniques, including Elliptic Curve Cryptography (ECC), to enable secure mutual authentication and session key agreement while minimizing computational and energy overhead.
+Privacy-preserving mechanisms have also been integrated with biometric authentication to enhance security without compromising user confidentiality.
+Further emphasis has been placed on resistance to side-channel and replay attacks, alongside the achievement of forward and backward secrecy to protect session keys in dynamic network scenarios.
+These emerging technologies mark significant progress in making authentication more efficient and secure across evolving digital landscapes.